How to pack light – Yes, you can do it. Yes, even YOU.

 And, one pair of jeans.
 You can survive for a week on one pair of jeans.

-Don’t pack more than seven days worth of clothes
+9. Don’t pack more than five days worth of clothes

-If you’re going on a longer trip, figure out what your laundry options are.
-Most hotels offer some kind of laundry service.
-It probably isn’t cheap but for me, it’s better than schlepping an extra suitcase.
+If you’re traveling for more than five days, figure out what your laundry options are.
+Most higher end hotels offer laundry service and most mid-range or budget hotels have self-service washer/dryers.
 You can also pack a small plastic bag of detergent and do laundry in your sink or rinse out your socks and underwear in the shower.
 Most of the time, it’s clean enough.

 I try to pack two pairs of shoes, max.
 Sometimes I sneak a third pair in but I really try not to.
 These are the shoes I most often travel in: